brunesto/tit4tat/README.md

     | \
     |  File type is either <b>(t)</b>ext or <b>(b)</b>inary
     \
-     A * in first col indicates that a replacement rule was applied
+     * in first col indicates that a replacement rule was applied
 </i>
 </pre>